gardener/documentation/website/documentation/contribute/10_code/13_env/_index.md

 to operate against your local running Gardener API Server.

+{{% alert color="info" title="Note" %}}
-> Note: It may take several seconds until the `minikube` cluster recognizes that the Gardener API server has been started and is available. `No resources found` is the expected result of our initial development setup.
+It may take several seconds until the `minikube` cluster recognizes that the Gardener API server has been started and is available. `No resources found` is the expected result of our initial development setup.
+{{% /alert %}}

 #### Limitations of local development setup